-Qualification goals of the M.Sc. business Informatics
+Qualification goals of the M.Sc.
+Information Systems

-- Graduates have shown in their thesis and disputation that they can independently design an extensive research project by applying the specialist knowledge they have learned using independently selected and substantiated scientific methods to a specially designed research question.
+- have shown in their thesis and disputation that they can independently design an extensive research project by applying the specialist knowledge they have learned using independently selected and substantiated scientific methods to a specially designed research question.

-- Graduates have developed a professional self-image, are able to meet the respective practical requirements independently and take a critical look at the effects of their work.
+- have developed a professional self-image, are able to meet the respective practical requirements independently and take a critical look at the effects of their work.

-- Graduates have made decisions in exercises and projects, assigned tasks, and assumed responsibility for themselves or their tasks in the group.
+- have made decisions in exercises and projects, assigned tasks, and assumed responsibility for themselves or their tasks in the group.

-- Graduates can critically reflect on the technical and non-technical effects of using information systems.
+- can critically reflect on the technical and non-technical effects of using information systems.
 This enables you to responsibly shape the digital transformation of the economy and society.